integromat/vscode-apps-sdk/README.md

 The Visual Studio Code Extension for helping to develop and manage your applications in the [make.com](make.com) visual automation platform
 Faster and more comfortable than the web interface.

-## April 2024: Introducing Apps Local Development (beta): Empowering Developers to Innovate Locally
+## July 2024: Introducing the Local Development for Apps (beta)

-### What is Apps Local Development?
+### What is Local Development for Apps?

-Apps Local Development is a game-changing feature that bridges the gap between your local development environment and apps hosted on Make.
+Local Development for Apps is a game-changing feature that bridges the gap between your local development environment and apps hosted on Make.
 It empowers developers to work efficiently, iterate faster, and have a full control of changes, history and deployment of applications - all without disrupting the live apps running in production.

 <img src="https://github.com/integromat/vscode-apps-sdk/blob/development/resources/readme/localdev/banner-developers.jpg?raw=true" style="max-width: 100%; display: block; margin: 1em 0;" alt="illustrative picture" />